-The subject design is crucial in ensuring success in an Interactive Oral Assessment task.
+The subject design ensures success in an Interactive Oral Assessment task.
 Planning learning experiences that build the skills and rehearse the process is key to its success.
 Earlier assessment tasks can also scaffold the learning in readiness for the oral task.

-Marking is done in-situ, and this reduces load on the academic.
+Marking is done in situ, and this reduces the load on the academic.
 Writing the rubric well guides the types of questions that will be asked.
 The assessor needs to be able to facilitate the conversation, and ensure it is interactive.

-Students find the tasks rewarding and less stressful because they are able to explain their thinking.
+Students find the tasks rewarding and less stressful because they can explain their thinking.

 Embedding an Interactive Oral assessment involves re-design of all the assessments in the subject to scaffold student learning and skill development.
 The task for the IOA should be designed to represent authentic workplace situations in-line with the course and discipline.
 A detailed rubric should be developed to ensure clarity for students and ease of marking.